 There are many black cohosh products.
 Prices vary depending on where you buy it and the dosage.

 You can buy black cohosh remedies in health food shops, pharmacies or supermarkets.
 They are also available over the internet.
 Registered practitioners of Western herbal medicine also sell black cohosh.

 The amount of black cohosh in each product can vary.

 Only buy registered products under the Traditional Herbal Remedies (THR) scheme.
+Look for the THR logo on the product.
 They have had tests for quality and safety.